prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   **Request:**

   :query paid: *Optional*.
 If set to yes, only return paid orders, if no only unpaid orders.
 Do not give (or use "all") to see all orders regardless of payment status.
-  :query aborted: *Optional*.
-If set to yes, only return aborted orders, if no only unaborted orders.
-Do not give (or use "all")  to see all orders regardless of abort status.
   :query refunded: *Optional*.
 If set to yes, only return refunded orders, if no only unrefunded orders.
 Do not give (or use "all") to see all orders regardless of refund status.
   :query wired: *Optional*.
 If set to yes, only return wired orders, if no only orders with missing wire transfers.
 Do not give (or use "all") to see all orders regardless of wire transfer status.
   :query date: *Optional.* Time threshold, see ``delta`` for its interpretation.
 Defaults to the oldest or most recent entry, depending on ``delta``.